Clean Your Online Presence and Social Media

 Scour Your Social Media

 Facebook can be the single biggest threat to you getting hired.
 Not only is it one of the first places your employer will go, but it’s also a social media site on which a lot of users tend to let their guard down.
-Something that you may think of as innocuous may be a deal breaker for employers – one UK teacher was even fired over her Facebook pictures of a wine tasting.
+Something that you may think of as innocuous may be a deal breaker for employers.
 Your best bet is to delete the page, but at the very least you’ll need to clean it up.
 Remove any unprofessional pictures or questionable status updates, be meticulous about your privacy settings, and make sure your employment history is up to scratch.
 Though Facebook is the worst offender you should do the same with any other social media profiles you have floating around.
 Personal pages such as these are one of the biggest sources of digital dirt available.

 Drown Out the Bad, In With the Good